mumtazchaudhery/starter-hugo-academic/content/authors/admin/_index.md

 I began my teaching career as an Economics teacher in Pakistan.
 After several years working in the related fields, such as undergraduate and graduate teaching in Economics, Quantitative Methods, and Econometrics, I proceeded into doctoral-level studies in Economics at Carleton University.

 I do empirical work in Macroeconomics and International Trade.
-I am currently working as a Lecturer/Contract Instructor in Economics Department at Carleton University and Toronto Metropolitan University.
+I am currently working as a Lecturer/Contract Instructor in Economics Department at and Carleton University respectively.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.